 Yes?
 Good!
 Another sign of a proactive and motivated candidate!
 Plus, when you learn the name of the person you know, you can conduct a reference check to get a better sense of the candidate's job performance and personal qualities.

 3. Do they bring ideas to the table?

 Did they already think about how they can improve your company at this job, if they get hired?
 Yes?
 Amazing!
 This shows not only that the person has some fresh ideas that you could implement and that they understand the work well, but also demonstrates that the candidate already can see themselves working in your company.

 A good idea is to study the top performers in your company.
 Their attitude is something to look for in the new hires.
 Your top performers are a good resource in the on-boarding process to increase the likelihood of the success of your new hires.

-If you'd like to read more on hiring for attitude, check this excellent post by Andrew Greenberg at The Recruiting Division and load our e-book where you can find suitable interview questions to assess attitude of the candidate.
+If you'd like to read more on hiring for attitude, download our e-book where you can find suitable interview questions to assess the attitude of the candidate.